 To prevent electrical shock or damage to your equipment, the Installation Switch (S1), the Main AC Input Circuit Breaker (CB1), and the circuit breaker at the input service panel should all be turned off.
-The Main DC Battery Fuse and the external DC Disconnect Fuse(s) (if you have one) should be removed.
+The Main DC Battery Fuse should be removed or Main Battery Circuit Breaker should be off, and the external DC Disconnect Fuse(s) (if you have one) should be removed.